saads4/ChainGuard_Ai/docs/architecture.md

 **Purpose**: Establish and verify agent identities using decentralized identifiers and verifiable credentials.

 **Components**:
+- **KeyManager**: Handles Ed25519 keypair generation and secure storage
-- **DID Manager**: Creates and manages Decentralized Identifiers (DIDs) for agents
+- **RegistryManager**: Creates and manages Decentralized Identifiers (DIDs) for agents
-- **Key Manager**: Handles Ed25519 keypair generation and secure storage
-- **VC Issuer**: Issues Verifiable Credentials containing agent capabilities and roles
-- **VC Verifier**: Validates credentials on every inter-agent message
+- **Agent Registry**: Maintains a registry of known agents and their public keys
 - **Signature Utils**: Signs and verifies message signatures
-- **Registry**: Maintains a registry of known agents and their public keys

 **Security Features**:
 - Cryptographic identity verification